recycletechno/prog_eng_2/README.md

 # Sentiment Analysis Application

-This is a small machine learning application for sentiment analysis that uses a pre-trained model from Hugging Face's Transformers library.
-The application is implemented in Python and uses the Flask web framework for serving predictions.
+This is a small machine learning application for sentiment analysis that uses a pre-trained model.
+The application is implemented in Python and uses the FastAPI framework for serving predictions.

 ## Installation